thiagonoft/odin-recipes/README.md

 # odin-recipes
 The Odin Project's foundations course.
+In this project I use basic HTML to build a recipe's website.